ncerva/ncerva-responsiveportfolio/README.md

 The html is coded using semantically correct code as well as correctly linking links to appropriate content.
 (View the index.html, portfolio.html and contact.html files)

 The page also utilizes the navbar from Bootstrap as well as the grid system.

+I have included the images that are on the site as well as screenshots of the site.